-Is it just laziness or is it more honest to find the world lacking than to imagine it fulfilling ones dreams.
-I follow on Twitter quotes from “Moby Dick” that seem to reinforce the sense of the disconnection between dream and reality, the ephemerality of things coming and going, appearing/disappearing.
+Is it just laziness or is it just more honest to find the world lacking than to imagine it fulfilling ones dreams.
+I follow on Twitter quotes from “Moby Dick” that seem to reinforce the sense of the disconnect between dream and reality, the ephemerality of things coming and going, appearing/disappearing.
 A sailor on a calm day stationed on the mizzenmast loses balance and falls into the sea never to be seen again.
-Or the crew of the Pequod losing all sense of self-determination at the hands of Ahab: helping to fulfill Ahab’s dreams whose own utmost dream they are embroiled in is nonetheless left unfulfilled.
+Or the crew of the Pequod losing all sense of self-determination at the hands of Ahab: helping to fulfill Ahab’s dreams, whose own utmost dream that they are embroiled in, is nonetheless left unfulfilled.

 The strange interface between desire and reality is worth meditating on.
 For the nexus to work it seems that one has to dumb down both reality and desire.
 The reality of Facebook and Twitter probably encapsulate a space where one can imagine a “like” to one’s opinion to be self-reaffirming.

 I wonder as I read about the current political currency of Right and Left and having to adjust my opinions based on the latest revelation of who did what to whom or in the case of one candidate just forgot to do period, I don’t know what is fact or fiction, everything seems to be mediated.
 Are the Russians manipulating the news or is it Soros or the Koch brothers.
 Can I base my self-worth on having opinions about something that may or may not be real?
 But it is the tissue that ties me to the world.
 Do I exist without out it?
 According to the political theorist Carl Schmitt an intellectual admired by the Right and Left we are pure political animals hungering not so much to be for something as in need of an enemy.